Blessing: Other uses

 Blessing is also a term used for marriage in the Unification Church, see: Blessing Ceremony of the Unification Church.

 Clergy will normally receive a blessing from their ecclesiastical superiors to begin their ministry.
 In the Russian Orthodox Church pious laymen would go to a starets (elder) to receive his or her blessing before embarking upon any important work or making a major decision in their life.
 In the Church of Jesus Christ of Latter-day Saints, a member may receive a special blessing, known as a patriarchal blessing, as guidance.

 In the U.S., there are sometimes ritual ceremonies to bless companion animals.

-In Hawaii anything new (a new building, a new stretch of road to be opened, a new garden) receives a blessing by a Hawaiian practitioner (or Kahuna) in a public ceremony (involving also the unwinding of e.g. a maile lei).
+In Hawaii, new constructions or developments, such as buildings, roads, or gardens, are traditionally blessed in public ceremonies led by Hawaiian practitioners, known as kahuna.
+These ceremonies often involve rituals such as the unwinding of a maile lei, which is associated with bringing the project to life.
+The maile lei, made from the leaves of the maile plant, holds cultural significance in Hawaiian traditions.

 In Spanish, there is a blessing which can be used as a tender farewell, especially from a parent: Vaya con Dios ('Go with God'), also Adiós (A Dios, 'to God'), similar to the French Adieu.

 In the Kyrgyz people's tradition, the blessing (bata or ak bata, 'the right blessing' or 'white blessing') might be a good wish to somebody by the oldest person or the person with the best reputation before the travel or launch of some activity of the person who seeks such a blessing and moral support.
 The procedure might be from the pre-Islamic local nomadic traditions with deep family values.
 Sometimes, older person(s) might give a negative blessing (so-called teskeri bata – 'the opposite blessing' or 'the black blessing').

 In commercial interactions, a seller's good words about the product, such as "I hope you enjoy it," could be considered to be blessings.